 About the Authors

-Angela Berkfield, a social justice educator and activist, is a parent of two young boys who are advantaged because of race, class, gender, and ability.
+Angela Berkfield was a social justice educator and activist and parent of two boys advantaged because of race, class, gender, and ability.
 In her words, “I have a tall task in raising kids who have privilege to move through the world honoring principles of equity and justice.
 I’ve aimed to center social justice in my parenting from day one.
 The more caregivers I can partner with on this journey, the better!”
-Angela has taught in a variety of settings over the past two decades and is a co-founder of the Root Social Justice Center, ACT for Social Justice, and Equity Solutions.
-She has an MA in social justice from the School for International Training.
-She believes that a world where everyone can thrive is possible, and coming.
+Angela taught in a variety of settings over the course of two decades and co-founded The Root Social Justice Center, ACT for Social Justice, and Equity Solutions.
+She earned an MA in social justice from the School for International Training, and she believed that a world where everyone can thrive is possible, and coming.

-Leila Raven is a Afro-Caribbean descended, mixed-race queer mama parenting using a consent-based, non-hierarchical approach.
-From 2015 to 2018, she was the director of DC-based grassroots organization Collective Action for Safe Spaces (CASS), where she worked to create community-based strategies to interrupt patriarchal violence and state violence in public spaces.
-Leila sees the family as an important site of resistance against oppression and seeks to uplift alternatives to the nuclear family structure to promote collective responsibility for the safety and well-being of whole communities.
+zara raven is an Afro-Caribbean descended, mixed-race queer mama parenting using a consent-based, non-hierarchical approach.
+From 2015 to 2018, zara was the director of DC-based grassroots organization Collective Action for Safe Spaces (CASS), working to create community-based strategies to interrupt patriarchal violence and state violence in public spaces. zara sees the family as an important site of resistance against oppression and seeks to uplift alternatives to the nuclear family structure to promote collective responsibility for the safety and well-being of whole communities.

 Chrissy Colón Bradt

-Kristen Elde lives in Northampton, MA (Pocumtuc land), with her husband and eight-year-old.
-These days, she loves working with a local group focused on race equity in K-12 education, collaborating on DEI work as an editor at Girl Scouts, getting lost in music and books, and talking real + goofing around with her family.
+Kristen Elde is a queer, upper-middle-class white woman with a disability who lives in western Massachusetts with her husband and nine-year-old.
+She's an editor/writer who joined the Parenting 4 Social Justice team in 2018 as a social media contributor after meeting and being inspired by P4SJ founder Angela at a workshop she facilitated.
+These days she loves working with a local group focused on race equity in K-12 education, getting lost in music and books, and talking real + goofing around with her family.

 Jaimie Lynn Kessell

 Rowan Parker has worked in early childhood education and early childhood development for over a decade.
-He is white and transgender; he has bipolar disorder and a chronic pain condition.
+He is white and transgender; he is neurodivergent and has a chronic pain condition.
 Rowan currently works in Early Intervention as a developmental specialist, assessing young children for therapeutic needs, but his favorite part of the job is helping parents learn to understand and work with their children.
 He continues his work with children as a foster parent with his partner.
 Rowan has a master's in education from Western Governors University.

-Abigail Healey is white, cisgendered, and middle-class raised.
-She is the mother of two children, one of whom is limb-different and Hard of Hearing, and both of whom are creative, wild and kind.
+Abigail Healey is white, cisgender, and middle-class raised.
+She is the mother of two children, one of whom is limb-different and hard of hearing, and both of whom are creative, wild, and kind.
 She currently works with elders, providing activities and gardening at a residential care facility.
 She is constantly seeking ways to engage her children in critical thinking, big questions, justice, and change-making.
 She started her social justice work decades ago with cardboard puppet theater and loves the way that bringing creativity into activism makes it feel like a new world is possible.
 She lives with her family in southern Vermont.